aleksimo/techwriter/docs/examples/access.md

 tags: [Access & security]
 ---

 Superset is an analytics tool that helps you monitor metrics related to Digital Workers.
 Superset is installed along the product, so you only need to configure access for users to start working with it.
-Once you install a new DW skill, its dashboard appears automatically in Control Tower.
+Once you install a new DW, its dashboard appears automatically in Control Tower.

 To access Superset-based Digital Workers dashboards, in Control Tower, click the title, and in the dropdown box, click **Insights**.

-To verify that a dashboard is ready for use, as an admin user, check the connection to databases and datasets:
+To verify that a dashboard is ready for use, as an `admin` user, check the connection to databases and datasets:

 1. On the Superset main screen, click **Settings** > **Database Connections**.